Knocking Noises Coming From Water Pipes

-Why Do My Water Pipes Knock When Hot Water Is Turned On?
+Pipes Knocking and Banging When Hot Water Is Turned On

-Knocking sounds that begin as soon as a hot water tap is switched on can be caused by CPVC water lines in your home.
+Banging or knocking sounds in your water pipes that begin as soon as a hot water tap is switched on can be caused by CPVC water lines in your home.
 CPVC piping tends to expand and contract anytime hot water passes through it and this can cause knocking sounds within your home walls.
-CPVC piping requires adequate free room around it to avoid the knocking sounds.
+CPVC piping requires adequate free room around it to avoid knocking sounds.